wilkesalex/leapstrap/README.md

 # [Leapstrap](http://wilkesalex.github.io/leapstrap/)
 ##Leap Motion HTML5 CSS web frontend framework.
-Based on Bootstrap.
+Based on Twitter Bootstrap, LeapJS and more.
 ###Leapstrap brings the power of touch to your website in an extensive yet easy to use HTML5 framework, eliminating the need for installing Leap apps (through Airspace).

 --